niespodd/browser-fingerprinting/README.md

 ## [Multilogin](https://multilogin.com), [Kameleo](https://kameleo.io/) and others 💰🤠

-* ❌ **General `navigator` and `window` properties** - As per [Multilogin documentation](https://docs.multilogin.com/l/en/article/chvo34br5c-global-browser-profile-preferences) custom browser builds typically lag behind the latest additions added by browser vendors - Chromium in this case.
+* ❌ **General `navigator` and `window` properties** - As per [Multilogin documentation](https://docs.multilogin.com/l/en/article/chvo34br5c-global-browser-profile-preferences) custom browser builds typically lag behind the latest additions added by browser vendors.
+In this case modified Chromium M7X is used (almost 10 versions behind when writing this).
 * 🤷 **Font masking** - Font fingerprinting still leaks host OS due to use of [different font rendering backends on Win/Lin/Mac](https://blog.typekit.com/2010/10/15/type-rendering-operating-systems/).
 However, the basic "font whitelisting" technique can help to slightly rotate browser fingerprint.
 * ❌ **Inconsistencies** - Profile misconfiguration leads to early property/behavior inconsitency detection.
 * ❌ **Native extensions** - Unlike `puppeteer-extra-plugin-stealth` custom Chromium builds such as ML and Kameleo provide at most an override for native plugins and extensions shipped with Google Chrome.